Cvmcosta/ltijs/docs/provider.md

 #### async Provider.deploy(options)

-Starts listening to a given port for LTI requests and opens connection to the configured database.
+Starts listening to a given port for LTI® requests and opens connection to the configured database.

 ##### Parameters